 Section 3.C: Data Access and Use: The School agrees to allow the Sponsor access to its facilities and records to review data sources, including collection and recording procedures, in order to assist the Sponsor in making a valid determination as to whether student performance requirements have been met as stated in the Charter, and as required by Sections 1008.31 and 1008.345, Florida Statutes.
 The School must use the Sponsor's student information system and the Sponsor agrees to provide the School with sufficient access to such student information system.
 The School agrees to utilize data provided by the Sponsor in its electronic data processing systems pertaining to admissions, registration, and student records.
 The School shall also use records and grade procedures that adequately provide the information required by the Sponsor.
 If the School chooses to use an alternate grade book system other than the Sponsor's, the Sponsor will not be required to provide any technical support.
-The Sponsor will provide services/support activities which are routinely provided to the Sponsor's staff regarding implementation of state-required assessment activities (e.g. stafftraining, dissemination and collection of materials, monitoring, scoring, analysis and summary reporting).
-Student performance data for each student in the School, including, but not limited to, FCAT scores, standardized test scores, previous public school student report cards, and student performance measures, shall be provided by the Sponsor to the School in the same manner provided to other public schools in the district.
-Any expense for services other than the aforementioned services that are not included as part of the Sponsor's administration fee under Section 1002.33(20), Florida Statutes, will be the responsibility of the School.
+The Sponsor will provide services/support activities which are routinely provided to the Sponsor's staff regarding implementation of state-required assessment activities (e.g., staff-training, dissemination and collection of materials, monitoring, scoring, analysis and summary reporting). performance data for each student in the School, including, but not limited to, state mandated assessment scores, standardized test scores, previous public school student report cards, and student performance measures, shall be provided by the Sponsor to the School in the same manner provided to other public schools in the district.
+Any expense for the aforementioned services that is not included as part of the Sponsor's administration fee under Section 1002.33(20), Florida Statutes, will be the responsibility of the School.

-Section 3.D: Accreditation: The School, if a high school, must obtain and maintain applicable certification/accreditation of its educational program within four (4) years in order to ensure transferability of courses completed by the students at the School.

-Section 3.E: Records and Grading Procedures: Due to the possibility that students enrolled in the School may return to a district school or transfer to another charter school within the school district, the School will utilize a records and grading procedure that is consistent with the Sponsor's current records and grading procedures.
+- Section 3.C.1: Quarterly Reports: The School agrees to provide quarterly reports on school operations and student performances.
+The School agrees to utilize data within its annual progress report provided through its participation with the Sponsor pertaining to admissions, registration and student records. - Section 3.D: Accreditation: The School, if a high school or a school providing high school courses, must obtain and maintain applicable certification/accreditation of its educational program within four (4) years in order to ensure transferability of courses completed by the students at the School. - Section 3.E: Records and Grading Procedures: Due to the possibility that students enrolled in the School may return to a district school or transfer to another charter school within the school district, the School will utilize a records and grading procedure that is consistent with the Sponsor's current records and grading procedures. - Section 3.F: